Martinc94/GraphTheoryProject/README.md

 ## Introduction
 This is my third year Graph Theory project.
 The project is about the Irish general election held on 26th of february.
 The country is divided into constituencies, with a number of seats available in each.
+I have created a database that contains information about all the parties, constituencies, candidates, results and other relevant information about the general election 2016

 ## Database
-//Explain how you created your database, and how information is represented in it.

 The database is made in Neo4j and is accessed by Cypher Queries.
 First I created the constituency node.
 I used a modified version of the table available on wikipedia(link in references below) to create a cypher script called createConstituency.cypher.